usetrmnl/trmnl-display/README.md

 # TRMNL Display

-TRMNL Display is a lightweight, Linux command line application designed to display dynamic images directly on both framebuffer (LCD/HDMI) and SPI e-paper displays like the one in the TRMNL og.
-It fetches images from the TRMNL API (or your own self-hosted sever) and renders them directly to either a framebuffer or e-paper, providing a seamless display experience without requiring a traditional desktop environment.
+TRMNL Display is a lightweight, Linux command line application designed to display dynamic images directly on both framebuffer (LCD/HDMI) and SPI e-paper displays like the one in the TRMNL OG.
+It fetches images from the TRMNL API (or [your own self-hosted sever](https://docs.usetrmnl.com/go/diy/byos) and renders them directly to either a framebuffer or e-paper, providing a seamless display experience without requiring a traditional desktop environment.

 ## Features